johnjones4/the-initial-commit/_posts/2017-02-21-una-kravets.md

 ---
 layout: post
 title: "Una Kravets"
+seo_title: "An Interview With Una Kravets of youmightnotneedjs.com"
 description: "I maintain a few small projects here and there, including youmightnotneedjs.com, and SVG icon system, and a gulp starter environment, but my most popular project is called CSSgram—a CSS library recreating Instagram filters."
 image: "una.jpg"
 links: